 a.
 What reasons might account for why so few white Americans know even one non-white person whom they’d consider among their closest friends?

 b.
 If a person of color is on the Autism Spectrum, what additional complications might such a person experience in the world due to race — especially if Black?

 a.
 Do you or did you have a therapy animal yourself?
 If not, do you know someone who does?
 If you haven’t had one, do you wish you did?
-Are you jealous over someone else’s therapy animal?
+Are you jealous of someone else’s therapy animal?

 b.
-If you have a therapy animal — or if you don’t, but wish you did — what does it, or would you imagine it would, help you do?
+If you have a therapy animal — or if you don’t, but wish you did — what does it, or would you imagine it would help you do?

 c.
 Have you experienced having a regular house pet (dog, cat, etc.) help you in some way, even if it’s not an official therapy animal?